Preconditioner for linear solvers (markdown test)

 Preconditioners

-In order to archieve robustness w.r.t. hh, one strategy is to apply preconditioning to the linear system.
+In order to achieve robustness w.r.t. hh, one strategy is to apply preconditioning to the linear system.
 This means that instead of solving Ax=b\boldsymbol{A} \boldsymbol{x} = \boldsymbol{b}, we now solve

 M1Ax=M1b, \boldsymbol{M}^{-1} \boldsymbol{A} \boldsymbol{x} = \boldsymbol{M}^{-1} \boldsymbol{b} ,